kalepail/KALE-sc/README.md

 ### 1. `plant`

 Step one of all bountiful harvests is planting.
 In our case planting is the staking step.
-In order to both commit your interest in mining a block and to multiply your bounty you must stake some amount of `KALE`.
+In order to both commit your interest in farming a block and to multiply your bounty you must stake some amount of `KALE`.
 Please note that a stake of `0` is permitted and is in fact the only way to get started farming in The KALEpail Project.

 The amount you stake will be included in the block reward calculation alongside the prefix zeros you submit in your `hash` during the `work` step and the number of ledgers you let pass between when you called `plant` and `work`.